Christchurch City Council: Responsibilities and services

-The Council is vested with a power of "general competence" for the social, economic and cultural well-being of Christchurch.
+The council is vested with a power of "general competence" for the social, economic and cultural well-being of Christchurch.
 In particular, the Council has responsibility for a range of local services, including roads (except State Highways), water, sewerage, waste collection, parks and reserves, and libraries.
 Urban development is managed through the maintenance of a city plan and associated zoning regulations, together with building and resource consents.
-The Council has been given extra powers to regulate certain types of business operations, notably suppliers of alcohol and brothels.
+The council has been given extra powers to regulate certain types of business operations, notably suppliers of alcohol and brothels.

 Building consents

 One of the core functions of the council is to check and approve building consents.
-With effect from 8 July 2013, Christchurch City Council has been stripped of its accreditation for issuing building consents.
-This comes in the middle of a rebuild period following the devastating February 2011 Christchurch earthquake.
-City Councillors found out earlier in June through the media that International Accreditation New Zealand (IANZ) had written to Council and threatened to withdraw accreditation, with Council's chief executive officer, Tony Marryatt, replying that mayor "Parker and other councillors were kept in the dark because he was confident staff were addressing issues raised by IANZ, and that the June 28 deadline would be met."
-A Crown manager, Doug Martin, has been installed to reform the council's consenting department.
-Marryatt lost his job over the affair, but will stay on the payroll until November 2013 and will receive a total of $500,000 before he leaves.
-Parker, who had backed the controversial CEO over the years, took his part of the responsibility and decided not to stand for re-election for a third term as mayor.
+In July 2013, Christchurch City Council lost its accreditation for issuing building consents, in the middle of a rebuild period following the devastating February 2011 Christchurch earthquake.
+A Crown manager, Doug Martin, was installed to reform the council's building consent department.
+The Council successfully obtained reaccreditation in December 2014.